xifangczy/URLProtocol/README.md

 However, some programs do not provide custom URL protocols for security reasons, such as VLC Player.
 In these cases, this project becomes necessary.

 The principle of this project is to act as an intermediary.
 It registers itself as any protocol name, then selects the target application.
 When a protocol is opened, it looks for the corresponding target application, processes and corrects the parameters, passes the parameters to the target application, and then launches it.

+# Important Notes

+- `URLProtocol.exe` must be kept in a fixed location and should not be deleted or moved, as the protocol forwarding functionality depends on the program's location
+- If the program is moved or deleted, the registered custom protocols will not work properly

 # System requirements